gitKrystan/2025-emberfest/outline.md

 _"Number One, our data store is online and ready for action!"_

+**So far we've covered:**

+- ✅ WarpDrive's universal architecture
+- ✅ Setting up our shared data layer
+- ✅ Creating and configuring the store
+- ✅ Understanding the RequestManager

+**Next up:** Let's define our data structures with schemas!

 ---

 ## Chapter 3: "Schemas - The DNA of Your Data" (10 minutes)